Lady Gertrude Julia Georgina Boyle1

 M, #28219, d.
 1663

-Andrew Gray, 7th Lord Gray was the son of Patrick Gray, 6th Lord Gray and Lady Mary Stewart.2 He married, firstly, Margaret Ogilvy, daughter of Walter Ogilvy, 1st Lord Ogilvy of Deskford and Mary Douglas, circa 3 December 1608.3,1 He married, secondly, Mary Guldeford, daughter of Sir John Guldeford, in February 1627/28.2 He married, thirdly, Catherine Cadell before 1639.2 He died in 1663, without surviving male issue.1
+Andrew Gray, 7th Lord Gray was the son of Patrick Gray, 6th Lord Gray and Lady Mary Stewart.2 He married, firstly, Margaret Ogilvy, daughter of Walter Ogilvy, 1st Lord Ogilvy of Deskford and Lady Mary Douglas, circa 3 December 1608.3,1 He married, secondly, Mary Guldeford, daughter of Sir John Guldeford, in February 1627/28.2 He married, thirdly, Catherine Cadell before 1639.2 He died in 1663, without surviving male issue.1

-He made over the Hereditary Sheriffship of Forfarshire to the Crown for 50,000 marks, although this was never paid.2 He succeeded to the title of 7th Lord Gray [S., 1445] on 4 September 1611.2 He was Lieutenant of the Scots Gendarmes in France between 1624 and 1654.2 On 8 January 1637/38 he obtained a regrant of his titles, with the same precendence as before, but with a special remainder to his son-in-law and cousin, William Gray and failing that, to William's father, Sir William Gray of Pittendrum.2 In 1649 he was excommunicated by the Scottish Assembly, as a Roman Catholic.2 He has an extensive biographical entry in the Dictionary of National Biography.4
+He made over the Hereditary Sheriffship of Forfarshire to the Crown for 50,000 marks, although this was never paid.2 He succeeded as the 7th Lord Gray [S., 1445] on 4 September 1611.2 He was Lieutenant of the Scots Gendarmes in France between 1624 and 1654.2 On 8 January 1637/38 he obtained a regrant of his titles, with the same precendence as before, but with a special remainder to his son-in-law and cousin, William Gray and failing that, to William's father, Sir William Gray of Pittendrum.2 In 1649 he was excommunicated by the Scottish Assembly, as a Roman Catholic.2 He has an extensive biographical entry in the Dictionary of National Biography.4

 Children of Andrew Gray, 7th Lord Gray and Margaret Ogilvy